hummlab/humm_flutter_cli/README.md

 Create or Update Release Branches:
 Using the GitHub Actions workflow (e.g., examples/example-create-or-update-branch.yaml):

+Once the work for a version is complete, the release branch is merged into develop.

 The action detects the merged release branch and determines the next version.
 If a branch for the next version does not exist (e.g., releases/1.5.x or releases/appName/1.5.x), the workflow creates the new release branch and updates the pubspec.yaml file with the next version.
 The new branch is then pushed to the repository.
-If the next branch already exists (e.g., releases/1.5.x), the workflow creates pull requests from develop to all higher-version branches (e.g., releases/1.6.x, releases/1.7.x) to propagate changes.
+If the next branch already exists (e.g., releases/1.5.x), the workflow creates pull requests from develop to all higher-version branches (based on pubspec.yaml from develop) (e.g., releases/1.6.x, releases/1.7.x) to propagate changes.
 Manual Conflict Resolution:
 Developers must manually review and resolve any conflicts in the pull requests created for higher-version branches before merging them.
 ```

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license_link]: https://opensource.org/licenses/MIT
 [very_good_analysis_badge]: https://img.shields.io/badge/style-very_good_analysis-B22C89.svg